Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 7 Ways to Actually Regulate Your Nervous System as a Founder

-Way 1: Know Which Colour You're In Before You Try to Fix Anything
+Way 1: Know Which State You're In Before You Try to Fix Anything

-Before any regulation practice, pause and locate yourself on the spectrum:
+Before any regulation practice, stop and locate yourself on the spectrum:

 - What colour is your body right now?